Scientists want to power pacemakers with energy from your heart

-In the future, people with pacemakers might not have to have surgery to replace the battery that runs the device.
+People with pacemakers may not need to undergo surgery to replace the battery, if early research pans out.

-Researchers at Dartmouth University are working on a thin polymer applied to existing pacemakers that could harvest the heart's mechanical energy in order to charge the battery, according to a study out in January.

-Otherwise, the typical lifespan of a pacemaker battery is about 5 to 10 years, according to John Hopkins.
+Researchers at Dartmouth University are working on a thin polymer applied to existing pacemakers that could harvest the heart's mechanical energy to charge the battery, a study released last month has reported.
+Otherwise, the typical lifespan of a pacemaker battery is five to 10 years, according to the nonprofit John Hopkins Medicine.

-The modified device has gone through a first round of animal studies and researchers are looking at a 5-year timeframe for getting it out to humans, according to the MIT Technology Review.
+The modified device has gone through a first round of animal studies, and researchers are looking at a five-year time frame for getting it out to humans, according to the MIT Technology Review.

 Discuss: Scientists want to power pacemakers with energy from your heart